Chad Owens

-Chad Owens Sr. (born April 3, 1982) is an American former professional football wide receiver and kick returner who played for three years in the National Football League (NFL) and nine years in the Canadian Football League (CFL).
+Chad Owens Sr. (born April 3, 1982) is an American former professional football player who was a wide receiver and kick returner for three years in the National Football League (NFL) and nine years in the Canadian Football League (CFL).
 He was selected by the Jacksonville Jaguars in the sixth round of the 2005 NFL draft.
-Owens played college football at Hawaii.
+Owens played college football for the Hawaii Warriors.
 He spent six seasons playing for the Toronto Argonauts, and was also a member of the Montreal Alouettes, Hamilton Tiger-Cats, and Saskatchewan Roughriders.
 Owens is also a professional bodybuilder who competes in the IFBB Men's Physique Division.

 Early life

 Owens attended Roosevelt High School in Honolulu, Hawaii, and he was a three-sport letter-winner and star in football, basketball, and Track.
 In football, as a senior, he was an all—OIA white division selection, and an All-State honourable mention.
 As a sophomore, he garnered first-team All-OIA Red Division honours, and All-State honourable-mention accolades.
 He was also a basketball star and as a senior, he led his team to the OIA state basketball championship.
 He has three children: Chad Jr., Areana, and Sierra-Lynn with his wife, Rena Owens.
 They've been together for 25 years, married for 15 years.